d-alley/blog/_posts/2024-07-15-What-I-Learned-About-Investing-From-Darwin-by-Pulak-Prasad.md

 Prasad hasn't figured out a reliable way in *advance* to directly assess a company's propensity to adapt to a changing world.
 But there is an indirect - and he would argue a reasonably reliable - path of satisfying his need. **If a company's growth is lower than its ROCE, it will also keep generating free cash flow.** The greater the robustness, the greater the evolvability.

-**LUCA** our last universal common ancestor from 3.5 billion years ago, had ruvustness at multiple levels: genes, proteins, body plan.
+**LUCA** our last universal common ancestor from 3.5 billion years ago, had robustness at multiple levels: genes, proteins, body plan.
 Prasad discovered from his two decades of investment that *more* levels of robustness lead to *more* evolvability.

 **Highly Robust Businesses Evolve by Taking Calculated Risks**